 - $10-$15 a day for snack for the road

 - Money for drinking (to your own discretion)

 Did I find and speak to any of my group before the tour started?

 Yes, TrekAmerica have this website formally known as TrekAmericaLive, which is now called iTrekHere Community where you can speak to other trekkers on the same trek as you.
-It doesn’t open up till 6 weeks prior to your trip starting and not everyone uses it but you might find someone.
 There’s also good old Facebook and Twitter.
 If you can’t find anyone don’t worry, you’ll meet them soon enough.